 Best Italian Restaurants in Rome 2026

-By Lena Sørensen · Published · Updated
+By Renzo Tanao, Craft & Kitchen Editor · Published · Updated

-Rome's best Italian restaurants are not in Rome's prettiest squares.
-Spend a night on Piazza Navona and you will eat a €38 carbonara made with cream and bacon; walk fifteen minutes to Via dei Giubbonari and Roscioli serves the version Romans grew up on for €18.
-The eight rooms below skip the postcard addresses.
-Three Michelin stars on a Monte Mario hilltop, a two-star above the Tiber, a one-star with a Colosseum view, and four trattorie that have outlasted every food trend since the war.
+The tell in a Roman kitchen is the gricia: four ingredients, no cream, and a sauce that only emulsifies if the guanciale is rendered exactly right.
+On Piazza Navona you will pay €38 for a carbonara loosened with cream and bacon; fifteen minutes west on Via dei Giubbonari, Roscioli serves the version Romans grew up on for €18.
+The eight rooms below skip the postcard addresses: three Michelin stars on a Monte Mario hilltop, a two-star above the Tiber, a one-star framed by the Colosseum, and four trattorie that have outcooked every trend since the war.

 Eight Roman Tables Worth the Reservation